top of page

 • Cold symptoms: 800 mg by mouth 3 times daily (may start with 800 mg by mouth 5 times daily).
 Start early

-• Respiratoy infection: 16.8 gm lozenge daily
+• Respiratory prevention and infection: 16.8 gm lozenge daily

-• Tonsillitis: 250/5 ml root suspension by mouth 3 times daily for 10 days or 1 spray to throat every 2 hours up to 10 sprays daily
+• Tonsillitis: 250/5 ml root suspension by mouth 3 times daily for 10 days or 1 spray to the throat every 2 hours up to 10 sprays daily

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat, or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 You must investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant, do not use supplements without discussing it with your healthcare provider.